inBeat/inbeat-website/content/articles/finding-instagram-influencers-free.md

 **Knowing who to find makes your job easier.**

-In order to find influencers you can use a software, you could search on Instagram manually or use custom Google searches.
+There are many ways to find influencers on Instagram.
+You can use a software, you can search Instagram manually or you can use custom Google searches.

-Throughout this guide, I will outline ways you can use to find Instagramers who match your requirements.

-We have built a tool to make this part of the process easier (if you want to run a small scale campaign, our free plan should do).
+We have [built a tool](https://inbeat.co) to make this part of the process easier (if you want to run a small scale campaign, our free plan should do).
 Our tool allows a user to find influencers based on their following, engagement, location, language and engagement rate.

-## 1. Searching on Instagram
+## 1. Searching Instagram

-There are multiple ways to find influencers on Instagram.
 Here are some questions you should ask yourself to get started:

 * What hashtags does my brand’s audience explore?
 * What hashtags does my ideal influencer use?